yshen47/InfiniteNature-PyTorch/README.md

 Feel free to modify the next pose to have more interesting trajectory.
 We manually check our output image for one-step extrapolation is exactly the same as those in Tensorflow

-## Train
+## Train on your own dataset
-For each dataset, you need to first prepare a config file and write your own data loader.
-Make sure you follow our provided config and dataloader example on google_earth dataset.
+For each dataset, we need to first prepare a config file and write a customized data loader.
+Make sure you follow our provided config and dataloader example for GoogleEarth-Infinite dataset.
 The training is wrapped in Pytorch-lightning framework

+For details about GoogleEarth-Infinite dataset, please check the paper [SGAM: Building a Virtual 3D World through Simultaneous Generation and Mapping](https://github.com/yshen47/SGAM).

 ```angular2html
     python train.py